apache/aurora/docs/reference/scheduler-configuration.md

 -flapping_task_threshold (default (5, mins))
 	A task that repeatedly runs for less than this time is considered to be flapping.
 -framework_announce_principal (default false)
 	When 'framework_authentication_file' flag is set, the FrameworkInfo registered with the mesos master will also contain the principal.
 This is necessary if you intend to use mesos authorization via mesos ACLs.
 The default will change in a future release.
+Changing this value is backwards incompatible.
+For details, see MESOS-703.
 -framework_failover_timeout (default (21, days))
 	Time after which a framework is considered deleted.
 SHOULD BE VERY HIGH.
+-framework_name (default TwitterScheduler)
+	Name used to register the Aurora framework with Mesos.
+Changing this value can be backwards incompatible.
+For details, see MESOS-703.
 -global_container_mounts (default [])
 	A comma separated list of mount points (in host:container form) to mount into all (non-mesos) containers.
 -history_max_per_job_threshold (default 100)